-Gratitude Is A Key to Life’s Abundance
+Gratitude Is the Key to Life’s Abundance

 Abundance… “Abundance is everywhere!
 Cooperative tools and exponential technologies are reshaping our globe and the world we live in.
 You no longer have to sit on the sidelines and wait for the future to happen.
 You are now empowered to get involved to change the world.
 If you’re sick of the doom and gloom and ready to get in the game of making the world a better place to live, Abundance by Peter H. Diamandis and Steve Kotler is a great place to start to catch the vision.”

-The ideas, data, and statistics presented in this book have opened my eyes about the ill-perceived concept of scarcity.
+The ideas, data, and statistics presented in this book have opened my eyes to the ill-perceived concept of scarcity.
 Also, they have affected many thought-provoking shifts in how I previously looked at the world.

 Quotes cited from “Abundance” follow this format: (Part Number.Chapter Number.Subtitle).